Why Sustainable Growth Depends on Automation and Process Design

 5. The installation crew shows up at the wrong house.

 This induces chaos.
-If they just designed a clean automated customer pipeline from day one, they saved thousands of hours.
-Instead, they bought ping pong tables to boost morale.
-Morale sucks because the systems suck.
-So, fix the system first.
+If they had just designed a streamlined automated customer pipeline from day one, they would have saved thousands of hours.
+Also, if the operational systems are flawed, team morale will naturally suffer.
+The priority must always be to fix the system first.

 Business Process Design and Optimisation